Quantum Optimal Control via Semi-Automatic Differentiation: Optimizing Gate Concurrence for Two Coupled Transmons

 There is no substantial difference in runtime between the different optimization functionals.
 This illustrates that the numerical effort of the optimization is entirely dominated by the time propagation, and further explains why the performance of the Semi-AD optimization is indistinguishable from a direct optimization with an analytic gradient.

 The peak \acr{RAM} usage shown in panels~(c, d) was measured by monitoring the Julia process running the optimization with \texttt{psutil}~\cite{psutil}, and subtracting a baseline from a ``Hello World'' program to account for the footprint of the Julia runtime, which can vary depending on the exact version of Julia and the installed packages.
 We show the median \acr{RAM} usage, as well as the range of values in the inset for the Semi-AD (Cheby) optimization.
 There is significant fluctuation in the peak \acr{RAM} usage, as it depends on Julia's garbage collector, which has some element of randomness.
 However, the data shown in the insets indicates that the peak \acr{RAM} usage for semi-automatic differentiation is essentially constant around 100~MB, and equal to the memory used for the direct optimization with an analytic gradient.
-In principle, for large Hilbert space dimensions, we would expect a linear scaling, determined by the storage of the forward-propagated states marked in red in Fig.~\ref{fig:schemes}~(a).
+In principle, as analyzed in Section~\ref{sec:memory}, we would expect a linear scaling for large Hilbert space dimensions,.
+This is determined by the storage of the forward-propagated states marked in red in Fig.~\ref{fig:schemes}~(a).
 For $N=4$ targets, a Hilbert space dimension of $N_H$, and $N_T$ time steps, each stored state is a vector of complex numbers of length $N_H$, and each complex number requires 64~bits for both the real and imaginary part, i.e., 16~bytes in total.
 Thus, the total memory required for storage is

 For $N_H=225$, $N_T=1000$, the rightmost point in the inset of panel~(a), this comes out to 14~MB, and 49~MB for $N_H=100$, $N_T=8000$, the rightmost point in the inset of panel~(b), and we can conclude that for the data shown in Fig.~\ref{fig:benchmark}, the propagation overhead still dominates over the storage of propagated states.